-East College was created by the Arizona Board of Regents in February 1997, to serve four purposes:
+East College was created by the Arizona Board of Regents in February 1997 to serve four purposes:

-- 2. to coordinate the New Partnership in Baccalaureate Education with Chandler-Gilbert Community College to provide lower-division General Studies and major prerequisite courses for ASU East students; - to offer an academic home for students who choose the unique social and academic environment of ASU East but do not wish to declare a major immediately; and - 4. to be the home for all new degree programs developed at ASU East outside of agribusiness and technology.
-The first new programs should be available in the fall of 1998.
+- to offer an array of upper-division General Studies and general interest courses for students enrolled in agribusiness and technology programs; - to coordinate the New Partnership in Baccalaureate Education with Chandler-Gilbert Community College through which ASU East students are provided with lower-division General Studies and major prerequisite courses; - to offer an academic home for students who choose the unique environment of ASU East but do not wish to declare a major immediately; and - 4. to develop new degree programs for ASU East.